fdeblasio/pokeemerald-expansion/notes.md

     - Dark mode not implemented
 - Move relearner option in menu sometimes selects different Pokémon when finished
 - Contest Lady thinks you already helped her when you first talk to her
+- Battle Tent gives an item right away
+- PokeNav callers think there were 512 wins at the Battle Palace
 - gBattleTextBuff3 causes the build to fail unless reverted from `TEXT_BUFF_ARRAY_COUNT + 13` to `30`

 ## To Do:
 - Update teachable moves to match Indigo Disk
     - Figure out a way to mass update of both level up and teachable moves (PoryMoves has slightly different syntax for some forms)
 - Stay on EVs/IVs when switching Pokémon
-- Add Fly to start menu instead?
-- Nasty Plot tutor->TM?
-- Hyper Voice TM? (who even needs Gyro Ball?)
+- Hyper Voice tutor->TM?
 - Edit moves that work in field
     - Maybe edit so instead of "if has move" to "if can learn move"
         - Might not be simple since it's .inc and not C